 How Your Day Will Change

-After your implement the above, you’ll realize you’re more productive.
+After you implement the above, you’ll realize you’re more productive.
 You will have long, interrupted streams of work time.
 It’s glorious.
 You can concentrate on solving major problems instead of just treating water all day.
+Since you can manage emails, you’ll earn extra time.
 This time will earn you oodles of cash and leave you incredibly fulfilled.
 Focus on what matters.